Sign up for our newsletter and do not miss discounts and news.

 How is Rapé administered?

-Rapé is applied using a Kuripe, a small, V-shaped pipe that allows the user to self-administer it by blowing the powder into their own nostrils.
-Unlike certain illicit substances, Rapé is not meant to be snorted.
+Rapé is traditionally applied using a Kuripe, a small, V-shaped pipe.
+The user places one end in their mouth and the other in their nostril, self-administering the powder through a controlled breath.
+Unlike illicit substances, Rapé is strictly not meant to be snorted or inhaled into the lungs.

 How is Rapé given to someone else?